The Graduate School offers a course in bioentrepreneurship in the Spring semester. This course is designed for:

-Dr. Arlen Meyers, Director of the course in Bioinnovation and Entrepreneurship at the Graduate School, and President and CEO of the Society of Physician Entrepreneurs, will be offering IDPT 7301, “Building Biotechnologies: Fundamentals of Life Science Technology Innovation and Entrepreneurship” in Spring 2014.
+Arlen Meyers, MD, MBA, Director of the course in Bioinnovation and Entrepreneurship at the Graduate School, and President and CEO of the Society of Physician Entrepreneurs, will be offering IDPT 7301, “Building Biotechnologies: Fundamentals of Life Science Technology Innovation and Entrepreneurship” in Spring, 2015.
 The course is a hybrid course, i.e. mostly online with some face to face supplemented sessions, and is 15 weeks long.
-Students will be required to log on to a presentation each week by a domain expert and participate in online assignments, readings, project team assignments and discussions throughout the remainder of the week for each session..
+Students will be required to log on to a presentation each week by a domain expert and participate in online assignments, readings, project team assignments and discussions throughout the remainder of the week for each session.
 If students take at least one course offered at the AMC and two other courses at the Jabs Center, they will be awarded a Certificate in Bioinnovation and Entrepreneurship from the Bard Center for Entrepreneurship.
 For more about the Jabs Center and their course offerings, please visit the Jake Jabs Center webpage.

 - Understanding how life science inventions (drugs, devices and diagnostics) and discoveries are commercialized.